-If using self-adhesive peel-off labels, print 2 copies of address labels, including vehicle registration number and record reference number - one for questionnaire and one for envelope (without vehicle registration number) plus one copy on normal paper for checking purposes.
+In case of sending the questionnaires by post, if using self-adhesive peel-off labels, print 2 copies of address labels, including vehicle registration number and record reference number - one for questionnaire and one for envelope (without vehicle registration number) plus one copy on normal paper for checking purposes.
 If self-adhesive labels are not available, the address labels can be printed on plain paper and stuck on envelopes and questionnaires.
 Either method is much more efficient than staff writing addresses by hand on questionnaires and envelopes.